 What not to do: Swap out microfibre cloths for kitchen roll?
 Most will disintegrate when they get wet and they will leave lint deposits on the window panes.

-Find more chemical-free cleaning hacks in our guide.
+Find more toxin-free cleaning hacks in our guide.

 2. Use soapy water and a scratchy sponge to remove medium-grade dirt